fatemeh-moghaddam/Bachelor-Thesis-Project/README.md

-# Bachelor-Thesis-Project
+# Prediction of FoG (Freezing of Gait) in parkinson patients
-## Prediction of FoG (Freezing of Gait) in parkinson patients
+Thesis Project- Bachelor's of Biomedical Engineering
 ## Data
   Daphnet Freezing of Gait  dataset  [DG dataset](https://archive.ics.uci.edu/ml/datasets/Daphnet+Freezing+of+Gait#)
     This dataset contains the annotated readings of 3 acceleration sensors at the hip and leg of Parkinson's disease patients that experience freezing of gait (FoG) during walking tasks.